 Kedarnath is one of the significant temples of the sacred Chota Char Dham Yatra.
 This Yatra Consist of four temples of Uttarakhand.
 These are Kedarnath, Badrinath, Gangotri, and Yamunotri.

 The popularity of Kedar Dham increasing every year.
 Because of Prime Minister Narendra Modi’s Visit during Yatra Season.
-And he announced the All-Weather Road package also for the public welfare during Election Rally.
+And he announced the All-Weather Road package also for public welfare during Election Rally.
 Finally, All Weather Road work is under construction and it will be completed before Char Dham Yatra 2020.

 The Spiritual tour of the Kedarnath temple provides immense peace and satisfaction to the devotees.
 The environment of this mandir always remains divine and purifies the soul.
-It always rekindles the human being’s beliefs in the almighty.
+It always rekindles the human being’s belief in the almighty.